Here is a breakdown of major shareholders in Arista Networks Inc. (NYSE: ANET)

 Sponsored

-The stock witnessed a 26.55% gain in the last 1 month and extending the period to 3 months gives it a 29.41%, and is 5.32% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.90% over the week and 3.00% over the month.
+The stock witnessed a 21.57% gain in the last 1 month and extending the period to 3 months gives it a 26.02%, and is -2.96% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.03% over the week and 2.83% over the month.

 Arista Networks Inc. (ANET) Analyst Forecasts